Louisiana's Traditional Cultures: An Overview

 Many other ethnic groups live in Louisiana, but their traditional culture, including storytelling, has not yet been documented by either folklife researchers or community scholars for presentation to others.
 Some are particularly strong in urban areas or university communities, while others are dispersed in rural communities.
 Some ethnic groups are closely identified with certain occupations.
 For example, many independent, small-town motels are owned and operated by East Indians.
 Other groups specialized in merchant trades.
 Lebanese peddlers followed the railroads and rivers and settled in many small towns as merchants and grocers (Saloom and Turner 1994).
 Chinese merchants can also be found in both large cities and such small towns as Lake Providence and Ferriday.
 Louisiana is also home to Africans, Greeks, Pakistanis, Iranians, Japanese, Koreans, Laotians and Vietnamese.
 Fortunately, the Louisiana Library Association has initiated efforts to facilitate research by publishing surveys of collections of some ethnic groups (Riquelmy 1994).

 In 2005, the Folklife Program initiated the New Populations project to document the more recent immigrants and refugee communities.
-For articles resulting from that project, see the New Populations Project.
+For an overview of the results of that project, see the The Many Faces of the Bayou State: New Populations in Louisiana.
+From 2013 through 2016, the program focused on Baton Rouge, which culminated in the online book, Baton Rouge Traditions.

 Multiculturalism, a buzzword of the 1990s coined to acknowledge and honor cultural diversity, has already produced a backlash.
 Many now claim that diversity promotes fragmentation and that assimilation or the blending of different traditional cultures is more in the national interest of the United States as a whole; according to some, the old melting pot theory should be revived and a uniform mass culture promoted.
 In reality, the United States has never had and never will have such a seamless culture.
 Furthermore, to attempt to create a melting pot would deny the importance of traditional culture in the lives of individuals.
 People's sense of community and validation must be protected and honored.
 This need not threaten our national unity.
 The challenge for the future is to make diversity work to help all of us better understand not only our own cultures but also those of others.